![]() |

-Face the ‘Chase'Dr Matt Long spends time with Olympian and former UK national cross-country champion, Spencer Duval, discussing the specifics of the steeplechase event.
+Face the ‘Chase'Dr Matt Long spends time with Olympian and former UK national cross-country champion Spencer Duval, discussing the specifics of the steeplechase event.
 "It is the easiest event to make the team in and will be for the next decade", the 1996 Atlanta Olympic steeplechaser tells a gathering of some of the region's top coaches and young athletes at a recent England Athletics Workshop in the West Midlands.
-When you possess a personal best time of 8 minutes 24 seconds for the 3000m steeplechase and have been ranked as highly as 20th in the world, maybe that is easier said than done.
+When you possess a personal best time of 8 minutes 24 seconds for the 3000m steeplechase and have been ranked as highly as 20th in the world, that could be easier said than done.
 The man who boasts a best of 11th in a World Cross-Country Championships to add to his 1995 win in 'The UK National Cross Country Championships', says there are three fundamental components to the steeplechase - (1) Endurance; (2) Technical; (3) Tactical.

 "Think of it as 3,000 metres race with 35 jumps in it" is his parting shot.
-Now for us mere mortals that require a cognitive leap of faith as brave as any physical leap of the barrier!
+Now, for us mere mortals that require a cognitive leap of faith as brave as any physical leap of the barrier!
 Article ReferenceThe information on this page is adapted from Long (2012)[1] with the author's kind permission, Spencer Duval and Athletics Weekly.
 References

 Page ReferenceIf you quote information from this page in your work, then the reference for this page is: